-Substantially all of the Montana Tunnels assets and our Black Fox property are pledged to secure indebtedness outstanding under the Facility Agreement, dated February 20, 2009, by and among Apollo Gold, Macquarie Bank Limited, RMB Australia Holdings Limited and RMB Resources Inc. Default under our debt obligations would entitle our lenders to foreclose on our assets.
+Substantially all of the assets of our Black Fox property and the capital stock of our direct subsidiaries are pledged to secure indebtedness outstanding under the Facility Agreement, dated February 20, 2009, by and among Apollo Gold, Macquarie Bank Limited, RMB Australia Holdings Limited and RMB Resources Inc. Default under our debt obligations would entitle our lenders to foreclose on our assets.
 Since these assets represent substantially all of our assets, our ability to raise additional secured lending with other financial institutions is greatly impaired.
 Furthermore, covenants in our borrowing agreement restrict our ability to incur unsecured indebtedness.
 Consequently, in order for us to raise additional funds prior to the maturity date of our project facility, we may be limited to conducting unsecured debt and equity offerings.
 These offerings may not provide the necessary capital to fund our future growth, exploration activities or other development plans.